 If a patient or member of the public has reason to believe that their medicine is not of an acceptable quality they should, in the first instance, consult with their doctor or a pharmacist who may then decide to refer the matter to the MHRA.
-This is the Agency’s preferred option, because the doctor or pharmacist may be in a better position to provide prompt advice and/or reassurance to the patient.
+A doctor or pharmacist can provide prompt advice and/or reassurance to the patient as well as differentiate between undesirable side effects and defective medicinal products.
 However, if it is not possible to speak to a doctor or pharmacist and the patient feels that the matter is urgent, they may contact the DMRC direct.

-Further guidance is available in the MHRA’s Guide to Defective Medicinal Products (200Kb)
+Further information and guidance is available in the MHRA Guide to Defective Medicinal Products (378Kb)